AutoAPI

 Rate Limiting

-- Default: 100 requests/minute per token
+- Sustained: 100 requests/minute per token

-- Configurable for enterprise accounts
+- Configurable higher limits for enterprise accounts

 Audit Logging